Our Services

 Published on: 2/24/2026

-Next steps include prompt medical evaluation to confirm psychosis, find the cause, and rule out emergencies, especially if there is confusion, fever, severe headache, seizures, or any risk of harm.
-Evidence based treatments include antipsychotic medicines, therapy, and coordinated specialty care, plus treating any underlying condition; crucial details that could change your decisions about when and where to seek care are outlined below.
+Next steps include prompt medical evaluation to confirm psychosis, identify the underlying cause, and rule out emergencies—especially when confusion, fever, severe headache, seizures, or any risk of harm is present.
+Evidence-based treatments include antipsychotic medications, psychotherapy, and coordinated specialty care, alongside treatment of any underlying condition.

 Psychosis is not a diagnosis by itself.
 It is a symptom — one that can occur in several mental health and medical conditions.
 Understanding what psychosis is, why it happens, and what to do next can make a life-changing difference.